ni/monodrive-documentation/docs/r2v/data_processing_output.md

 The `tracking` directory contains all of the tracking information for recognized objects throughout the data run.
-Tracking consists of identifying objects in the the detected objects JSON and predicting the motion between frames.
+Tracking consists of identifying objects in the detected objects JSON and predicting the motion between frames.
 If multiple cameras are used and the proper geometry between cameras is known, then tracking will work across cameras.